6JoeB/Streaker/README.md

 - [ ] Google analytics on habit creation
 - [ ] Completed days should be out of possible days since the habit was started, this could be optional to see
 - [ ] Compact and detailed view for home screen habit cards
+- [ ] Improve UI

+### Archived

+- [x] Streak calculates total completed days should this include missed days of a week if aim is less than 7?